Loading...

 Add Healthy Fats

-Include a small portion of healthy fats such as avocado or a sprinkle of seeds like chia or flaxseeds to your meal.
-These can help stabilize blood sugar levels.
+Include a small amount of healthy fats, such as avocado slices or a sprinkle of nuts or seeds, to your eggs or alongside your meal to stabilize blood sugar levels.

 healthspan-mbl